rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

   );
   allTx.push(tx);

-  tx = await kanaria.addResourceEntry(
+  tx = await kanaria.addAssetEntry(
     {
-      id: resourceComposedId,
+      id: assetComposedId,
-      equippableGroupId: 0, // Only used for resources meant to equip into others
+      equippableGroupId: 0, // Only used for assets meant to equip into others
       baseAddress: baseAddress, // Since we're using parts, we must define the base
       metadataURI: "ipfs://meta1.json",
     },